Jump to section

 Your doctor will treat your cat for poisoning based on his symptoms and the cause of poisoning.
 If you cat is critically ill, your veterinarian will insert an IV for fluid and medication.
 He will also admit him to the hospital for monitoring if necessary.
 Cats that are having seizures or tremors may be treated with diazepam or phenobarbital.
 It may be necessary to treat other conditions that arise during treatment.
 Some cats develop medical conditions secondary to poisoning, such as liver failure, kidney problems, encephalitis, hypoglycemia, and anemia.

 Fortunately, there are ways to prevent accidental chemical exposure in cats.
 You must be sure to take a few precautions to keep your cat healthy.
 If you have lawn insecticides or flea treatments, always store them in a safe place.
-Promptly clean any spills that occur before your cat can ingest or walk through the material.
-If you use insecticides on your lawn, don't let your cat outside or only allow him to go in an untreated area of the lawn.
+Promptly clean any spills that occur before your cat can ingest or walk through the area.
+If you use insecticides on your lawn, don't let your cat outside for some time after, or only allow him to go in an untreated area of the lawn.
 It is generally safe to let your cat on the treated lawn after the chemicals have dried.
 If you treat your lawn, take off your shoes outside to avoid bringing insecticides indoors.
 If it is necessary to apply flea treatments to your cat, read the label before applying to be sure it is safe for cats.
 Never use canine flea treatments on your cat.

 Insecticide Toxicity Average Cost